Shopify/go-storage/README.md

 # Storage

-storage is a Go package which abstracts file systems (local, in-memory, Google Cloud Storage, S3) into a few interfaces.
+storage is a Go package which abstracts file systems (local, in-memory, Google Cloud Storage) into a few interfaces.
 It includes convenience wrappers for simplifying common file system use cases such as caching, prefix isolation and more!

 Forked from https://github.com/sajari/storage